Bayesian Dropout: Methods

-The perturbed set of parameters are obtained by simply blanking out a fraction (typically half) of the hidden units independently~\citep{Hinton2012}.
-At the next iteration, a new set of perturbed weights are chosen and the procedure is repeated.
-In the limit of low learning rate on $\m \theta$, dropout will favor weights $\m \theta$ that tend to give good performance when a fraction of the inputs are missing thereby reducing co-adaptation~\citep{Hinton2012}.
-Another way to view dropout is as an efficient way to do model averaging where the average run over all possible perturbation of the parameters.
-While this feature of dropout illudes to Bayesian model averaging, there is the key difference that dropout does not favor or learn any particular perturbation of the parameters, whereas a standard Bayesian formulation of dropout would.
+The perturbed set of parameters are most commonly obtained by simply blanking out a fraction of the hidden units independently~\cite{Hinton2012}.
+In the limit of low learning rate on $\m \theta$, dropout will favor weights $\m \theta$ that tend to give good performance when a fraction of the inputs are missing thereby reducing co-adaptation~\cite{Hinton2012}.
+The main difference between dropout and simple model averaging is that dropout does not weight a given set of perturbed parameters by the posterior probability, and it is for this reason we need to specify dropout using the ME framework.